Jay9621/Assembly-Steps-AR-VuforiaStudio/README.md

 - **playSequence()**: Tracks the current step, updates labels, and controls the visibility of 3D images, labels, and other elements dynamically.

+## Note:
+This project also includes simple code(steps.js) that displays assembly step descriptions directly linked to metadata from steps defined in Creo Illustrate.
+These steps are seamlessly integrated and shown in Vuforia Studio for an interactive AR experience.